Why Am I So Lazy? 9 Tips to Stop Being Lazy and Unmotivated

-When you’re rushing through your tasks at the last minute, it’s inevitable that you’ll ask yourself, “Why the hell am I this lazy?
-How am I to overcome laziness?”
+When you’re rushing through your tasks at the last minute, it’s inevitable that you’ll ask yourself, “Why am I so lazy?
+How am I to overcome my laziness?”

-See, your laziness isn’t so much a condition as it is a symptom.
+See, laziness isn’t so much a condition as it is a symptom.
 That means, if you’re ever going to get to the bottom of your laziness and start meeting your goals, you need to dig deep.
+Let’s dive in!

 Why Am I So Lazy?